Gundestrup cauldron: Interpretation and parallels

 For many years, some scholars have interpreted the cauldron's images in terms of the Celtic pantheon, and Celtic mythology as it is presented in much later literature in Celtic languages from the British Isles.
 Others regard the latter interpretations with great suspicion.
-Much less controversially, there are clear parallels between details of the figures and Iron Age Celtic artefacts excavated by archaeology.
+Much less controversially, there are clear parallels between details of the figures and Iron Age Celtic artifacts excavated by archaeology.

 Other details of the iconography clearly derive from the art of the ancient Near East, and there are intriguing parallels with ancient India and later Hindu deities and their stories.
 Scholars are mostly content to regard the former as motifs borrowed purely for their visual appeal, without carrying over anything much of their original meaning, but despite the distance some have attempted to relate the latter to wider traditions remaining from Proto-Indo-European religion.

 Celtic archaeology

 Among the most specific details that are clearly Celtic are the group of carnyx players.
 The carnyx war horn was known from Roman descriptions of the Celts in battle and Trajan's Column, and a few pieces are known from archaeology, their number greatly increased by finds at Tintignac in France in 2004.
-Diodorus Siculus wrote around 60–30 BC (Histories, 5.30):